City of Glen Eira: Religion

 The City of Glen Eira includes a large Jewish community in Elsternwick, St Kilda East and Caulfield.
 At the 2011 Census 54.9% of all Victorians who gave Judaism as their religion were living in Glen Eira.
 The major responses were No Religion 22.9%, Catholicism 20.1%, Judaism 18.9%, Anglican 8.4% and Eastern Orthodox 6.6%.

 History

-This area was originally occupied by the Wurundjeri, Indigenous Australians of the Kulin nation, who spoke variations of the Woiwurrung language group.
+This area was originally occupied by the Boonwurrung/Bunurong and Wurundjeri Woi Wurrung peoples, Indigenous Australians of the Eastern Kulin nation, who spoke variations of the Boonwurrung and Woiwurrung language groups respectively.

 Settlement

 Victoria was proclaimed a separate colony in 1851.

 East St Kilda commenced to be settled in the 1850s.
-The area of Glen Eira was once swamps, with farms in the northern area and market gardens in the south.
-Dirt tracks wound through the swamps and sandy heaths of the district.
-They were constantly damaged by farmers' cart wheels, creating dangerous holes and making access difficult.

-In 1853 the Victorian Parliament passed an Act to give authority to locally elected people to extract rates from residents in order to finance road construction.
-Residents lobbied for a roads district to be proclaimed to ensure that roads were maintained and passable.
-Caulfield's organised communal existence began as a District Roads Board in 1857 and the first Caulfield Roads Board was elected in November 1857.
-It had control over the roads in an area bounded by Warrigal Road, Hotham Street, Dandenong Road, North Road and Brighton Road.
-The proclamation of the Caulfield Roads Board tied the name 'Caulfield' to a specific area.

-Moorabbin became a Roads Board in 1862.
-The board's boundaries extended from the outskirts of Brighton and south-east along both sides of the Nepean Road as far as Mordialloc Creek, taking in the coastal areas now known as Hampton, Sandringham, Beaumaris and Mentone.
+The area of Glen Eira was once swamps.

 Caulfield became a Shire in 1871 and a City in 1913; Moorabbin became a Shire in 1874 and a City in 1934.

-The first railway link to the area was at Caulfield and Carnegie railway stations, which opened in 1879, to be followed in 1881 by Glenhuntly and Ormond railway stations.
+The first railway link to the area was at Caulfield and Carnegie railway stations, which opened in 1879, to be followed in 1881 by Glen Huntly and Ormond railway stations.

-For the first 25 years of Caulfield's municipal life, board/shire members met in "Mood Kee", the house of Cr Harold Pennington.
-He was paid 10 pounds a year to cover the cost of candles, fuel and the room.
-The annual general meeting was held in a tent in the backyard.
-The Caulfield Town Hall (now the Glen Eira Town Hall) was built in 1885.
-The building was modified several times to meet the growing demands of the municipality, as was Moorabbin Town Hall.